tobobo/plant-tamagotchi/README.md

+# Plant Tamagotchi

+A face for your plant that might help you remember to water it, with a web frontend that lets you check how fast your plant dries up.

 ## Hardware

 - [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/).
 This should (probably) work with any Pi, but the Zero is a good size.
 I'm not a very confident solderer, so I got a [Zero WH](https://www.raspberrypi.org/blog/zero-wh/).